digitalinteraction/catalyst-trello-scraper/README.md

   schedule [options] <cron>  Schedule a fetch based on a cron job, https://crontab.guru ls                         List projects that are stored in redis
 ```

+## Future work

+> Coming soon

+---

+> The code on https://github.com/unplatform/catalyst-trello-scraper is a mirror of https://openlab.ncl.ac.uk/gitlab/catalyst/trello-scraper